Generating code samples for your SDK

 The x-codeSamples

-) extension is a widely accepted spec extension that enables the addition of custom code samples in one or more languages to operation IDs in your OpenAPI specification.
+) is a widely accepted OpenAPI Specification extension that enables the addition of custom code samples in multiple languages to operation IDs in an OpenAPI document.

 When custom code samples are added using the code samples extension, documentation providers will render the usage snippet in the right-hand panel of the documentation page: